saptarshibasu/kafka-study/README.md

   * The follower Sends an acknowledgment back to the leader
   * Once the leader finds that the the replicas in ISR have LEO >= the given offset within a timeout, the message is committed
   * The leader advances the HW
-  * the leader sends an acknowledgment to the client
+  * the leader sends an acknowledgment to the client (depending on producer `acks` parameter)
 * Leader replica shares its HW to the followers by piggybacking the value with the return value of the fetch requests from the followers
 * From time to time, followers checkpoint their HW to its local disk (`replica.high.watermark.checkpoint.interval.ms`)
 * When a follower comes back after failure, it truncates all the logs after the last check pointed HW and then reads all the logs from the leader after the       given HW